mcrumm/phoenix_profiler/README.md

 2. Enable the profiler on your Endpoint
 3. Configure LiveView
 4. Add the `PhoenixWeb.Profiler` Plug
-5. Add the `PhoenixWeb.LiveProfiler` Plug
-6. `use PhoenixWeb.LiveProfiler` on your LiveViews
+5. `use PhoenixWeb.LiveProfiler` on your LiveViews
-7. Import the `dump/1` macro
+6. Import the `dump/1` macro
-8. Configure the toolbar (optional)
+7. Configure the toolbar (optional)

 ### 1. Add the phoenix_web_profiler dependency